-Children Without Borders - Medical students are invited to spend their summer or time off in Costa Rica.
+Children’s Well-Being Foundation - Medical students are invited to spend their summer or time off in Costa Rica.
 This is a non-profit organization that provides lifesaving medical care to children and health education for families in underserved countries available through their student intern program.
 Students will be able to offer care-giving and educational activities while working alongside experienced physicians.
 Any student involved in medicine, public health or other disciplines is eligible to apply.
 There is no set deadline for this application.
-For more information, visit http://www.cwbfoundation.org/internships/.
+For more information, visit http://www.cwbfoundation.org/volunteer .

 CIEE Teaching Abroad – Are you interested in teaching in Chile, China, Spain or Thailand for a year?
 This program allows students to live and work overseas while learning and interacting with the local people, culture and language.
 CIEE negotiates a placement teaching English, offers a local stipend and temporary housing.
 Students with Bachelor's degree, English fluency, teaching experience is preferred but not required.
 Deadlines for applications vary by location.
 For more information please visit CIEE TEACH ABROAD.

 Fellowships at Auschwitz for the Study of Professional Ethics (FASPE)- The Fellowships at Auschwitz for the Study of Professional Ethics (FASPE) is now accepting applications for a fellowship that uses the conduct of medical professionals in Nazi Germany as a launching point for an intensive two-week summer program about contemporary medical ethics.
 Fellowships include an all-expense paid trip from New York to Berlin, Krakow, and Oświęcim (Auschwitz) where students will work with leading faculty to explore both history and the ethical issues facing their profession today.
 All program costs, including international and European travel, lodging, and food, are covered.
-Completed applications must be received by early January.
 Candidates of all religious, ethnic, and cultural backgrounds are encouraged to apply.
-To apply or to learn more about FASPE, please visit http://www.mjhnyc.org/faspe/apply.html.
+Medical students’ application is due December 22, 2015.
+To apply or to learn more about FASPE, please visit http://www.mjhnyc.org/faspe/apply.html